 Making a Referral to the Office of Student Conduct and Community Standards

-The CARE and Conduct Incident Reporting Form should be used to report any behaviors of concern to the appropriate individuals at Quinnipiac University, including but not limited to: concerns related to the well-being of a student, potential violations of the Student Code of Conduct, and general student behavioral concerns regardless of whether they occur on or off campus.
+To report any behaviors of concern to the appropriate individuals at Quinnipiac University, including but not limited to: concerns related to the well-being of a student, potential violations of the Student Code of Conduct, and general student behavioral concerns regardless of whether they occur on or off campus, please fill out the Incident Reporting Form.

 Student Learning Outcomes

-As a result of participating in the Student Conduct process, students will:
+As a result of participating in the Student Conduct process, students will achieve the following competencies:

 - Critical Thinking and Reasoning: Analyze their behavior and its effect on the community.

-- Responsible Citizenship: Identify the impact of personal decisions.
+- Responsibility: Identify the impact of personal decisions.

 - Social Intelligence: Define their personal values.